DanielaCabiddu/OOCTriTile/README.md

 OOCTriTile is an out-of-core (OOC) method to split trimeshes into smaller tiles, according a user-defined size (in terms of numebr of vertices per tile).

+Currently, OOCTriTile supports only triangle meshes encoded either as a single or a collection of OFF files.

 <p align="center"><img src="graphical_abstract.jpg" width="750"></p>

 ## What is in